vidhanbhonsle/demo-app-Telnyx/README.md

     ```
     <img src='./img/inbound_webhook.png' width="800"/>

-    > **Always keep the ngrok process running, do not stop it or restart it!** because it will lead to a changed URL, which then will require you to repeat the above steps each time
+    > **Always keep the ngrok process running, do not stop it or restart it!** Because it will lead to a changed URL, which then will require you to repeat the above steps each time

 </p></details>